barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Answer

             .. activecode:: regex_writecode7a
-                :available_files: mbox-short.txt
+                :datafile: mbox-short4.txt
                 :optional:

-                First import regex and create a handle for the file.
+                First import regex (re) and create a handle for the file.
 Then initialize a list to hold the emails.
                 Iterate through each line in the file, using rstrip() to remove whitespace and findall() with a regex expression to find the emails.
 Add each email to the list, individually, then print the email list after each loop has completed.
                 ~~~~
                 import re
-                hand = open('mbox-short.txt4')
+                hand = open('mbox-short4.txt')
                 email_list = []
                 for line in hand:
                     line = line.rstrip()